garcia2697/streaming-service-tracker/README.md

 # Track Stream

 ## Decription
-# Please Give Heroku enough time to load
+# Please give Heroku time to load the website
 # Track Stream's purpose is to keep you notified of all the video streaming services you are subscribed too.
 The application will give you a visual reminder of how much you're spending on streaming services and when the renewal period starts again.